aws-samples/eks-workshop/content/logging/deploy.md

 Explore the fluentd.yml to see what is being deployed.
 There is a link at the bottom of this page.
 The Fluentd log agent configuration is located in the Kubernetes ConfigMap.
 Fluentd will be deployed as a DaemonSet, i.e. one pod per worker node.
 In our case, a 3 node cluster is used and so 3 pods will be shown in the output when we deploy.

 {{% notice warning %}}
-Update REGION and CLUSTER_NAME environment variables in fluentd.yml as required.
-They are set to us-west-2 and eksworkshop-eksctl by default.
+Update REGION and CLUSTER_NAME environment variables in fluentd.yml to the ones for your values.
+Currently, they are set to us-west-2 and eksworkshop-eksctl by default.
+Adjust this change in the 'env' section of the fluentd.yml file:

+        env:
+          - name: REGION
+            value: us-west-2
+          - name: CLUSTER_NAME
+            value: eksworkshop-eksctl

 {{% /notice %}}

 ```